edinburghlivinglab/dds/_notes/free_writing.md

 * When you set your own prompts, try to decide what is the 'next frontier' for your own research.
 * Begin before you begin.
 (Not a first draft.)

+What I don't understand
+Where is this taking me
+What is the next question?
+Where do I find that out?